 This city is so culturally important that in 1997, it was deemed a UNESCO World Cultural Heritage site.

-Salzburg New Town, just on the opposite side of the river, gives you another perspective of this city.
+Just on the opposite side of the river, you will get another perspective of this city.

 You will find such attractions as Mozart’s home as well as Mirabell Gardens where many scenes from The Sound of Music were filmed.